irahardianto/service-pattern-go/README.md

 ### router.go

 router.go is where we binds controllers to appropriate route to handle desired http request.
+By default we are using Chi router as it is a light weight router and not bloated with unnecessary unwanted features.

 ### servicecontainer.go